Resting in the Ground

 Apophatic spiritual practice, and the experience that flows from it, is often seen as the pinnacle of the contemplative journey.
 Resting in the Ground is a comparison of various forms of apophatic practice as understood by practitioners from the world’s major contemplative traditions.
 “God as Ground of Being,” a phrase popularized by Paul Tillich, but attested to by religious texts throughout history, is used as a synthesizing interpretive concept for understanding what is being experienced during apophatic practice.

-Major meditative practices and traditions explored include Centering Prayer and the Christian Contemplative Tradition, Mantram and the Vedanta Tradition, Yoga, Sati-Jhana and the Theravada Buddhist Tradition, Zazen and the Zen Buddhist Tradition, Dhikr and the Islamic Contemplative Tradition, Kabbalah and the Jewish Contemplative Tradition, and the Taoist Contemplative Tradition.
+Major meditative practices and traditions explored include Centering Prayer and the Christian Contemplative Tradition, Mantram and the Vedantic Contemplative Tradition, Yoga, Sati-Jhana and the Theravada Buddhist Contemplative Tradition, Zazen and the Zen Buddhist Contemplative Tradition, Dzogchen and the Vajrayana Buddhist Contemplative Tradition, Xinzhai/Zuowang and the Classical Taoist Contemplative Tradition, Dhikr and the Islamic Contemplative Tradition, the Jain Contemplative Tradition, and the Jewish Contemplative Tradition.

 Also included are reflections on the potential of practicing with agnosticism toward the Ground of Being, how cataphatic experiences may be related to apophatic practice, the embedding of meditation within wider spiritual paths, interpretations of what is sometimes called the “Higher Self” or the “egoless-ego” potentially achieved through meditative practice, and a vision for religious community based on shared silence and the space to practice from within one’s own framework.
 Resting in the Ground has not yet been released and will represent the eventual culmination of major site content.